 As expected both Mayor Dan Allers and Vice Mayor Jim Atterholt received more votes than Town Councilman Scott Safford and challenger Greg Scasny.
 Allers pulled in 2,008 votes while Atterholt racked up 1,921 votes.
 Safford secured a full 4-year term with 1,233 votes.
 Scasny came in with 1,115 votes.

 Scasny’s was not afraid to say that he was not in favor of the bigger developments being proposed after Hurricane Ian.
-During our last Town Council debate he made it clear he would have voted no for that project and others that are about to come before the LPA and Town Council.
-That message was not enough to get him enough votes to win.
+During our last Town Council debate he made it clear he would have voted no for Seagate and others that are about to come before the LPA and Town Council.
+That message was not enough to get him the votes to win.

 The campaign was somewhat interrupted when Hurricane Milton came through town last month.
 After the storm all 4 candidates decided not to pepper the community with campaign signs as the town worked through cleaning up another big mess left behind from a storm.